 If you are not a U.S. Citizen, nor a Permanent Resident (Green Card Holder), you are considered to be an international student.
 International students are considered to be non-immigrants and non-permanent resident.
 Therefore, international students are not eligible for U.S. Federal or State financial aid.

-International students and students with academic credentials from institutions outside of the United States must meet the same College of Pharmacy admission requirements as students who have completed their pre-pharmacy coursework at a regionally accredited college or university in the United States.
+International students and students with academic credentials from institutions outside of the United States must meet the same Doctor of Pharmacy Program admission requirements as students who have completed their pre-pharmacy coursework at a regionally accredited college or university in the United States.